Mose Allison, V.P. Ferguson, and the Cool World at Ole Miss

 Most reviews and promotional materials stressed the film’s perceived authenticity and its successful evocation of setting.
 Most of this was due largely to the producer-director.
 Max Baer, Jr. Born in 1937, in Oakland, California, Baer was best known for his role as the lumpish Jethro in the popular television series, “The Beverly Hillbillies.”
 New Englander Herman Raucher was chosen to write the screenplay and novel.
 The characters Baer and Raucher created were certainly not “free of cliché,” as Variety asserted.
 These figures were nothing more than a confusing crowd of Southern stereotypes, and the place depictions were just a mishmash of rural images.
 Robbie Benson and Glynnis O’Connor played the young leads, Billy Joe and Bobbie Lee, with awkward accents, and though the film was set in the Mississippi Delta, which has a majority black population, the film had not one African American character.
 Most surprising, for a film based on a song, the music also was displaced; when characters attended a jamboree, they were treated not to Delta blues but rather to upcountry bluegrass.

-For all its awkwardness, the film did give a reason for his suicide.
+For all its awkwardness, the film did give a reason for his suicide, one which dredges up a toxic stereotype, as Vito Russo puts it in The Celluloid Closet, of gays “falling victim to their own inherently villainous sexuality.”.
 After an unsuccessful attempt at intercourse, Bobbie Lee tries to assure Billy Joe that “it’s alright,” but he insists: “It ain’t alright.
 I ain’t alright.
 Bobbie Lee, I have been with a man, did you hear me?— which is a sin against nature, a sin against God.
 I don’t know how I could have done it, I swear.”

 Was this reason for Billy Joe’s suicide, the resolution to the question unanswered by “Ode to Billy Joe,” the invention of Herman Raucher, or was the character of Billy Joe McAllister somehow based in reality?
 Herman Raucher confided in a Jackson Daily News reporter that “the song’s lyric is not quite all fiction.
 We’ve got an odd combination of fact and fiction in it.”